The Uber team meticulously crafts its innovative platform using the intricate Uber System Design.

 Beyond transportation, other sectors can also learn a lot from Uber Design approach.
 Businesses can enhance their platforms’ scalability, reliability, and performance by adopting the Uber System Design approach.
 Uber design provides a model for creating and refining complex systems across multiple sectors.
 Moreover, it demonstrates the ongoing innovation driving the advancement of urban mobility.

 System design is an essential step in creating sophisticated software and technology architecture.
-The architecture and functions of the system are shaped by these fundamental criteria, which serve as the building blocks.
+These fundamental criteria, which serve as the building blocks, shape the system’s architecture and functions.
 However, what precisely are these requirements for system design, and why are they so important?
 Let’s examine them now.

 Functional Requirements: